CafeVariomeUoL/cv3-docs/Writerside/topics/user-and-admin-access-control.md

 In Cafe Variome V3, users can be divided into the following types:

 - **Anonymous
-  users**: Users who have not logged in to the system.
-They can only access the landing page of the system, and, if enabled, can query some data without logging in.
+  users**: These are users who have not logged in to the system.
+They can only access the landing page of the system, and, if enabled, can query some limited data without logging in.
 - **Remote
-  users**: Users registered with another installation that uses the same authentication providers.
-They may be granted query privileges on some data sources, but they cannot log into this particular system, and cannot access the interface that requires login.
+  users**: These are users who are registered with another installation, which uses the same authentication providers.
+They may be granted query privileges on some data sources, but they cannot log into this particular system, and cannot access the interface, as that requires login.
-- **Users**: Regular users that have logged in.
+- **Users**: These are regular users that have logged in.
 They can access the query interface, as well as user setting pages.
 - **Data admins**: The administrators that manage the data sources.
 They are allowed to access part of the admin interface, particularly the data source management pages, discovery network and discovery group settings, etc.
-- **System admins**: The administrators that manage the system.
+- **System admins**: These are the administrators who manage the system.
 They are allowed to access the user registration, server config, and other system management pages.
 - **Developers**: The super admin of the system.
 They have full access to all pages of the system, including the debug system, while the system is in debug mode.

 This model is designed to allow data holders to separate the role responsible for controlling access to data from the role required for server maintenance.